pmatorras/financial-ml/README.md

 -s : Show current price for each product (-s).

 Both cases can be run at once with the -b option

+Note that for the Stock plotter, the following dependencies are required:
+	     pip install plotly
+	     pip install yfinance
+	     pip install -U Kaleido